CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block ORP.2 Personal.md

 #### ORP.2.M10 Avoidance of disturbances of the working environment

-A positive working atmosphere motivates employees on the one hand to comply with safety measures, on the other hand it reduces the risk of negligent or intentional actions that can disturb the operation.
+A positive working atmosphere motivates employees on the one hand to comply with safety measures, on the other hand it reduces the risk of negligent or intentional acts that can disturb the operation.
 Disturbances of the working environment can have a variety of internal and external causes, but often occur in serious internal changes.
 Examples of such changes include restructuring, reorganization, sale or merger of organizational units and outsourcing projects.
 These can have a negative effect on the working climate as they usually cause fears of different kinds (eg loss of competence, fear of failure, loss of job).
 These can be better dealt with if the working climate is as good as possible even before the changes.

 From a safety perspective, attempts should therefore be made to achieve a positive working atmosphere and to maintain it permanently.
-The multitude of possibilities can not be cited here, therefore, here only a selection of possible measures is mentioned whose adequacy and feasibility should be examined in detail:
+The multitude of possibilities can not be cited here, so here only a selection of possible measures is mentioned whose suitability and feasibility should be examined in detail:

 * Establishment of a social space,
 * Avoiding overtime,